saulpw/visidata/docs/api/options.rst

 Options
 ========

-Adding to the `hello world </>`__ example from the intro, the displayed text could be made configurable with an option:
+Adding to the :ref:`hello world<hello-world>` example from the intro, the displayed text could be made configurable with an option:

 ::